tracykteal/2018-10-10-SACNAS/index.md

 </p>

 <!--
 <h2 id="Links for classes">Links for classes</h2>

-<h3>Below are all the links to the lessons and the data used in them</h3>
+<h3>Below are all the links to the lessons and the data used in them</h3>.
+We will use some, but not
+all of this material in the workshop.

 <h3>First lesson: The Unix Shell (Bash)</h3>